 Asthma is a common childhood health condition, affecting 6.2 million American children.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the team of expert pediatricians provides rapid diagnosis of asthma and customized treatment to help your child breathe easier and stay active and healthy.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the team of expert pediatricians provides rapid diagnosis of asthma and customized treatment to help your child breathe easier and stay active and healthy.
 If you’re concerned that your child has asthma, call Newport Children’s Medical Group today.

 Asthma is a widespread chronic lung condition that occurs when there is inflammation in the bronchi — airways — of the lungs.
 The inflammation narrows the airways, reducing the space available for air to move in and out of the lungs.

 Asthma symptoms are also frequently triggered by airborne irritants like dust, pollen, or smoke that can increase the inflammation and cause an asthma attack.
 Exercise may also provoke an asthma attack.

 During an asthma attack, symptoms suddenly become more severe, which makes it difficult to breathe.